The idea of visiting Baghdad is understandably not everyone’s preferred destination of choice.

 A visit to a striking monument dedicated to the memory of the Iraqi soldiers who died in the 1980 Iraq-Iran war will leave you in awe, as will the beautiful, complex mind behind the guy who designed it.
 Check out this quote of substance from the creator, Ismail Fatah Al Turk:

 “I insisted on having a large, open space.
 Big monuments are originally from the East – the pyramids, the sphinx, the obelisk, minarets … the Earth is flat, so these monuments can be seen from all directions.
 In the beginning, I had the idea of having a martyr bursting from the centre.
 But I did not like it, it was too theatrical.
 Then, the idea of life versus death began to form.
 The two pieces moving together towards martyrdom and fertility and the life stream.
 I moved the pieces until I got the interplay I wanted.”

-Gates of Baghdad and the Golden Domes of Al-Khadimya Mosque
+The Golden Domes of Al-Kadhimiya Mosque

 Day 2: The Ancient City of Babylon